jonasberg034/Kubernetes/kubernetes.md

 <VOLUME>

+- Volume type'lari var.
+Burada hostPath ve emptyDir tipleri gorulecek.

+- hosthPath nod'un icinde olusur. emptyDir pod'a baglaniyor.
+Her ikisi de best practice kullanilan tipler degil.

+- configMap: The configMap resource provides a way to inject configuration data, or shell commands and arguments into a Pod.

+- PerisitentVolume: is a piece of storage in the cluster that has been provided by an administrator o dynamically provisioned using Storage Classes.

+- Acces Modes
+- ReadWriteOnce: read-write by a single node
+- ReadOnlyMany: read-only by many nodes
+- ReadWriteMany: read-write by many nodes
+- ReadWriteOncePod: read-write only one pod in the cluster

+- PersistentVolumeClaims: is a request for storage by a user.
+It is similar to a Pod.Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levls of resources (CPU and Memory).
+Claims can request specific size and acces modes. once a suitable PV is found, it is bound to a PVC.

+- PV, PVC ve StorageClass birbir ile baglantili hususlar.

+- StorageClass objesi ile ilgili bili icin dokumentasyona bakiniz.

 > kubectl explain pv

 ## Log into the `kube-worker-1` node, create a `pv-data` directory under home folder, also create an `index.html` file with `Welcome to Kubernetes persistence volume lesson` text and note down path of the `pv-data` folder.